tosdr/tosback-versions/Upwork/Privacy Policy.md

 *   Posting identifying information concerning another person;
 *   Spamming other Users with proposals or invitations, including by making unsolicited contact of Users off the Upwork platform, or by posting the same job multiple times so that more than one version remains active at a given time;

-*   Making or demanding bribes or other payments without the intention of providing services in exchange for the payment;
+*   Making or demanding bribes or demanding other payments without the intention of or without actually providing services in exchange for the payment;
 *   Requesting or demanding free services, including requesting Freelancers to submit work as part of the proposal process for very little or no money or posting contests in which Freelancers submit work with no or very little pay, and only the winning submission is paid the full amount;
 *   Requesting a fee before allowing a User to submit a proposal;